AntiCrustLicensingInitiative/CustomTitleScreen/README.md

-# ACLI Title Screen
+# Modpack Menu

-An open-source fork of https://dilaton.martmists.com/Martmists/modpackmenu
+An open-source fork of https://dilaton.martmists.com/Martmists/CustomTitleScreen

 ## Why a Fork?